tommymcdade/ledatascifi-2023/handouts/Website setup.md

     - You can choose a different theme here if you want
 - Change the link in the code/about area to the website URL.
 Then go look at the website
 - Settings > Collaborators:
-    - Add all teammates, and add Julio and Professor Bowen
+    - Add all teammates, and add the TA and Professor Bowen
 - In each person's personal website, change the eventual project link to link to that website

 ### MOVING FORWARD